...

 When you know what can cause a problem, it makes it a lot easier to avoid it.
 That is the easiest way to prevent any problem.
 Hopefully, some of the information covered will help you avoid paint bubbling in the future.
 In summary:

-- Painting over paint with an incompatible product (painting over oil-based paint with latex or vice versa)
+• Painting over paint with an incompatible product (painting over oil-based paint with latex or vice versa)

-- Not using a primer or using the wrong primer product
+• Not using a primer or using the wrong primer product

-- Using paint that has gone bad
+• Using paint that has gone bad

 How to fix peeling paint from drywall or Ceiling (ceiling paint peeling)

-Before going in on your ceiling with a knife or start picking away at it, there’s some prep work that is needed first.
+Paint Peeling Off Ceiling After PaintingBefore going in on your ceiling with a knife or starting to pick away at it, there’s some prep work to do first.
 First, you want to protect your furniture, pictures and decor.
-If you can, remove all the furniture out of the room you need to work in.
-If that’s not an option, move it all to the centre of the room and drop sheets or another type of protective covering over the furniture and floor.
+If you can, remove all the furniture from the room you need to work in.
+If that’s not an option, move everything to the centre of the room and drop sheets or another protective covering over the furniture and floor.
 Be sure to tape the sheets to the bottom of the furniture, and tuck in any loose ends underneath.
 If you have a hanging light fixture, make sure you cover that as well.

-Use a step ladder, and have a spotter, just in case.
+Use a step ladder and have a spotter, just in case.

 Scrape – how to scrape paint off the ceiling?
 Use a paint scraper, putty knife or wire brush and scrape off paint.
 Brush off all dust and ensure you have removed all flaking paint.

-Sand – Use a fine grit sandpaper to smooth the surface.
+Sand – Use a fine-grit sandpaper to smooth the surface.
 You will need your mask and goggles.
 If repairing the ceiling, you can use a vacuum rather than sandpaper.
 The vacuum will catch most of the dust.

 Choosing a paint colour for your bathroom?
-Since you are painting the walls or ceiling anyway, it’s a good time to consider refreshing your space with a new color.
+Since you are painting the walls or ceiling anyway, it’s a good time to consider refreshing your space with a new colour.
 Consider using the spa as inspiration.
 Popular bathroom paint colours for 2018 are based on themes of serenity and comfort.
 Soft greys, greens, and blues are popular choices.
 Or, go bold.
-Vivid, nature-inspired color palettes are trending, especially for powder rooms.
+Vivid, nature-inspired colour palettes are trending, especially for powder rooms.

 How to scrape paint off the ceiling or bubbled wall